droid85real/obsidian/JAVA 1.md

 + used to initialize objects
 + constructor name same as class name
 + no return type
-+ Automatically called when an object is created
++ Automatically called at the time of object creation to initialize the object.
++ Constructor overloading is allowed.
++ When we do not explicitly define constructor for a class, then java creates a default constructor for the class

 # Encapsulation